November 13, 2022 @ 9:00 am – 1:30 pm PST

 Our Day of Mindfulness today will include walking mediation, a Dharma talk in Vietnamese by Sr. Trúc Nghiêm, and dharma sharing.

 Please register by 8 AM on the day of the event.
-If you need to cancel, please reply to the confirmation email you receive.
+If you need to cancel, please login again on this page and indicate you are not attending.

 We ask that all guests please observe our dress code: out of respect for our monastic brothers and sisters, please wear sleeves that cover the shoulders (short sleeves are acceptable), shirts that cover the midriff, and long pants or long skirts that are loose-fitting and cover the knees at all times.
 Please do not wear shorts, tank tops, nor tight-fitting clothing.
 We kindly ask friends to dress modestly for the duration of their time with us and to share this information with anyone attending the event with you.

 There is no cost incurred for participation in the Day of Mindfulness, but a donation is greatly appreciated to keep the monastery open and able to receive guests.
 You will find donation boxes in the meditation and dining halls or you can donate online.

 The wind is silent this noontime,

 erosion, water of time.